swapnil2911/BertSearch/README.md

 scrapy crawl stackoverflow -o injest.json
 ```

-Alternatively the default injest.json file provided in the search folder can be used.

 move injest.json into the search folder and run the following command to injest data into elasticsearch

 ```